What Is a Database Management System (DBMS)?

 5. Monitoring Tools

 Monitoring a DBMS helps to optimize performance, protect our databases and reduce downtime.
-There are a variety of metrics we can monitor in a DBMS such as CPU, memory performance or system downtime.
+There are a variety of metrics users can monitor in a DBMS such as CPU, memory performance or system downtime.
 There is a whole market of tools available out there such as SolarWinds, SQL Power Tools and Datadog to do this work within a DBMS.

 6. Quality Assurance Tools